FundamentalFrequency/.github/profile/README.md

 #### [LMN-3-MCAD](https://github.com/FundamentalFrequency/LMN-3-MCAD)
-The LMN-3-MCAD repository contains the FreeCAD project files for the LMN-3 case.
+The LMN-3-MCAD repository contains the FreeCAD project files for the LMN-3 enclosure.
 The releases contained in this repostory contain files that can be used to lasercut (or 3-D print) the enclosure for the LMN-3.

 #### [LMN-3-ECAD](https://github.com/FundamentalFrequency/LMN-3-ECAD)